MGM+

-MGM+, formerly known as Epix (pronounced epics and stylized as eᴘix), is an American premium cable and satellite television network owned by the MGMPlus Entertainment subsidiary of MGM (Metro-Goldwyn-Mayer), which is itself a subsidiary of Amazon's MGM Holdings, Inc. The channel's programming consists of recent and older theatrically released motion pictures, original television series, documentaries, and music and comedy specials.
+MGM+ (formerly known as Epix; pronounced epics and stylized as eᴘix) is an American premium cable and satellite television network owned by the MGMPlus Entertainment subsidiary of Metro-Goldwyn-Mayer, which is itself a subsidiary of Amazon MGM Studios.
+The network's programming consists of recent and older theatrically released motion pictures, original television series, documentaries, and music and comedy specials.

+The service was originally launched as Epix in the United States on October 30, 2009, by a joint venture between MGM, Lionsgate, and Paramount.
+After MGM acquired the stakes of the service's co-founders in late 2017, and following the March 2022 acquisition of MGM itself by Amazon, Epix was rebranded as MGM+ on January 15, 2023.
+It was the culmination of a gradual transition by the network to utilize the imaging of MGM following the buyout, as well as Amazon repositioning it as a sister service to Prime Video and Freevee.

-Originally launched in the United States in October 2009, MGM+ is led by Michael Wright.
-Since he joined the network in November 2017, Epix/MGM+ has announced many new series including Godfather of Harlem starring Forest Whitaker, Pennyworth, the origin story of Batman's butler Alfred (which would later move to HBO Max for its third season, with MGM+ retaining second-run rights to the series), Perpetual Grace, LTD starring Ben Kingsley and Jimmi Simpson, Deep State, unscripted series Unprotected Sets executive produced by Wanda Sykes and the return of The Contender.
+MGM+ is currently led by Michael Wright.
+Since he joined in November 2017, the network would expand its original program offerings (including Godfather of Harlem starring Forest Whitaker, Perpetual Grace, LTD starring Ben Kingsley and Jimmi Simpson, Deep State, unscripted series Unprotected Sets executive produced by Wanda Sykes and the return of The Contender).

-MGM+ and, depending on the carriage of any of the latter services, its three multiplex channels are sold by most traditional multichannel video programming distributors either as premium services or as part of a la carte digital movie tiers as well as by over-the-top MVPDs Sling TV, DirecTV Stream, Philo, FuboTV and YouTube TV.
+The flagship channel and its three multiplex channels (depending on the carriage of any of the latter services) are sold by most traditional multichannel video programming distributors either as premium services or as part of a la carte digital movie tiers as well as by over-the-top MVPDs Sling TV, DirecTV Stream, Philo, FuboTV and YouTube TV.

 The service is also sold direct-to-consumer through a proprietary streaming service of the same name, and via a la carte subscriptions independent of a traditional pay television platform sold by Apple TV Channels, Amazon Channels and The Roku Channel.
-Each digital platform provides a library of video on demand content and live streams of the linear MGM+ television channels. (the standalone streaming service and the Amazon Video channel provide feeds of all four MGM+ multiplex channels; Apple and Roku subscribers receive only the East Coast feed of the primary MGM+ channel.)
+Each digital platform provides a library of video on demand content and live streams of the linear MGM+ television channels (the standalone streaming service and the Amazon Video channel provide feeds of all four MGM+ multiplex channels; Apple and Roku subscribers receive only the East Coast feed of the primary MGM+ channel).

-Following the acquisition of parent company Metro-Goldwyn-Mayer, who had bought out the stakes of co-founders Lionsgate and Paramount by the end of 2017, by Amazon in 2022, the network announced in September that it would rebrand the service as MGM+ on January 15, 2023, a culmination of a gradual rebranding of the network to utilize the imaging of MGM itself following the buyout, as well as Amazon repositioning the network as a sister service to Amazon Prime Video and Amazon Freevee.